Every year, roughly 500,000 people come down to the 10-day extravaganza that is Daytona Bike Week!

 On Florida's Atlantic Coast, along Daytona Beach.
 The city of Daytona is most well known for Daytona International Speedway, home of NASCAR's Daytona 500 race and as a spring break hot-spot.

-In addition to hard-packed sand (where driving is permitted in specific areas) there are rides, arcades, a boardwalk, and a bandshell that host free summer concerts.
+In addition to hard-packed sand (where driving is permitted in specific areas) there are rides, arcades, a boardwalk, and a bandshell that hosts free summer concerts.

-If you need to get out of the city, a short ride away you’ll find St. Augustine, Jacksonville, and Orlando.
+If you need to get out of the city, you’ll find St. Augustine, Jacksonville, and Orlando a short ride away.

 There is, of course, the running of the Daytona 200, a 200-mile race held at the Daytona International Speedway.

 Other events include Burning Bike, which sees the burning of a 75-foot wooden handmade bike covered in messages dedicated to missed loved ones.
-The event is a celebration of life, death, and rebirth and it features fire dancers, live music, a Miss Burning Bike Contest, and more.
+The event celebrates life, death, and rebirth, featuring fire dancers, live music, a Miss Burning Bike Contest, and more.

 You'll also bear witness to the World's Largest V8 Parade, where you'll be able to hear 100 V8s start at once.
 The Earth will tremble beneath your feet before the largest fleet of V8s conquer the streets of Daytona Beach!